gms-electronics/solidusinstall/README.md

 * You need a Cloudflare API Token;
 * While this script might work with preexisting Rails Apps on the server, I do not recommend it.

-# Current Configuration
-Solidus 4.4.2
-Ruby 3.3.6
-Ruby on Rails 7.2.2.1

-## Features
-Following configurations are made by the script:
-* Install Ruby on Rails and dependencies
-* Install Solidus
-* Install the DB (currently this script supports SQLite3)
-* Install nginx and configure as reverse proxy (optional)
-* Configure certificates with Cloudflare DNS and Let's Encrypt (optional)

 # Packages Installed
 All packages listed below are installed in the current stable release version.
 Packages that are present will not be reinstalled.